switowski/portfolio/src/drafts/ci-101/index.md

 ## Choosing a CI platform

 I hope I convinced you that CI is a useful tool to have.
 But which one to choose?
-Luckily, nowadays both Gitlab and Github comes with a Continuous Integration tool built-in.
+Luckily, nowadays both Gitlab and Github comes with a continuous integration tool built-in.
 Plus there are other commercial solutions if you want something specific.
 And of course there are open source solutions like Jenkins.

 So there are plenty of options and if you don't know where to start, I suggest to use this simple decision tree: